 Qualifying individuals can receive a tax credit, but only if they purchase coverage through the marketplace.
 A tax penalty of $395 per adult up to $885 or two percent of household income will be levied at tax time for those who do not have “minimal essential health coverage,” unless the individual or family is eligible for a “hardship exemption.”

 Consumer Forum is a collaboration of the Bangor Daily News and Northeast CONTACT, Maine’s all-volunteer, nonprofit consumer organization.
 For assistance with consumer-related issues, including consumer fraud and identity theft, or for information, write Consumer Forum, P.O.
-Box 486, Brewer 04412, visit http://necontact.wordpress.com or email email@example.com.
+Box 486, Brewer, ME 04412, visit http://necontact.wordpress.com or email email@example.com.